8 Things You Should Know About the Flu Shot

 - Chronic conditions heighten the risk: Patients managing diabetes, heart disease, asthma/COPD and other chronic disease are at a higher risk poor outcomes due to contracting the flu virus.
 The symptoms of flu disease combined with pre-existing conditions can potentially lead to fatal results.

-- Vaccinations during pregnancy: According to the Center for Disease Control and Prevention, the flu is more likely to cause severe illness in pregnant women.
+- Vaccinations during pregnancy: According to the CDC, the flu is more likely to cause severe illness in pregnant women.
 Studies show that pregnant woman who receive vaccinations can also protect the baby from the flu post-birth.

 - Healthy people need the vaccine, too: Though individuals managing chronic conditions are especially urged to get vaccinated, those with a clean bill of health should do so as well.
 Not only does it keep the individual safe, it lowers the likelihood of spreading illness to those who are more susceptible.